Pierre-He/CbrnAlert/README.md

  "xml2js":"0.6.2"
  }
 ```

-	c) remember to use "npm update" if you change the overrides later
+remember to use "npm update" if you change the overrides later.
-	it will get rid of critical and leave with "request *" vulnerability that 3 others modules depends on.
+This will get rid of critical and leave with "request *" vulnerability that 3 others modules depends on.
 I have yet to find a solution for this.

 9/ install javascript libraries, similar vulnerabilities will appears but you can ignore them for now